andreaiacono/andreaiacono.github.io/tesi/thesis.md

 demonstrated its ability to perform pattern matching.
-Shortly after, Bernard Widrow and Ted Hoff introduced a new learning algorithm that they used to train adaptive linear networks, similar in structure and capability to Rosenblatt\'s perceptron.
-Unfortunately, both these models suffered from the same limitations, widely publicized in \"Perceptrons\" by Marvin Minsky and Seymour Papert in 1969, which hypothesized that neural networks could not achieve better results.
+Shortly after, Bernard Widrow and Ted Hoff introduced a new learning algorithm that they used to train adaptive linear networks, similar in structure and capability to Rosenblatt's perceptron.
+Unfortunately, both these models suffered from the same limitations, widely publicized in "Perceptrons" by Marvin Minsky and Seymour Papert in 1969, which hypothesized that neural networks could not achieve better results.
 The publication of this book was followed by a period of stagnation in which funding and